Posted on

 But, there are still drawbacks:

-• Delicate Like Teflon: These coatings still demand gentle care (no metal utensils) to avoid chipping and losing their non-stick magic.
+• Delicate like Teflon: These coatings still demand gentle care (no metal utensils) to avoid chipping and losing their non-stick magic.

-• Shorter Lifespan: The non-stick power will weaken after a few years, requiring replacement more often.
+• Shorter lifespan: The non-stick power will weaken after a few years, requiring replacement more often.

-• Aluminum Concerns: Scratches can expose the aluminum core, which can leach into acidic foods during long cooking times.
+• Aluminum concerns: Scratches can expose the aluminum core, which can leach into acidic foods during long cooking times.

 The key here is to look for true ceramic non-stick with “PFAS-free” clearly stated.
 PFOA-free doesn’t necessarily mean PFAS-free.